karikashah/Closures-in-Javascript/README.md

 ````
 What's different (and interesting) is that the displayName() inner function is returned from the outer function before being executed.
-It is extremely important to **return** from the outer function to take the advantage of encapsulation.
+It is extremely important to **return** from the outer function to take the advantage of [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) (referred to the bundling of data with the methods that operate on that data, or the restricting of direct access to some of an object's components).

+## Deep dive in Closure

-## Mapping JavaScript Closure with Object Oriented Concepts:
+Let us map the JavaScript Closure concept with the Object Oriented Concepts used by many popular languages like Java & C++:
 ### 1. Closure functional scope chain
 Every closure has three scopes: